 Coat and Colors – Long, double coat that comes in color variations such as black, white, blue, gold, or liver

-The toy dog, Shih Tzu, is a small playful breed of dogs that were treasured by the Chinese nobility for centuries.
-They were considered as a noble breed there.
-Although it can be tracked to some ancient breeds of dogs, it actually finds its resemblance more close to wolves rather than other dogs.
-Shih Tzu literally translates to ‘little lion’ as there are legendary stories for that name.
-The story goes that Buddha owned a small Shih Tzu and one day when out on his travels, robbers threatened him of robbing and murdering.
-To protect his owner, the small dog transformed into a humongous lion and scared them away!
+The Shih Tzu is a small, playful breed that was treasured by the Chinese nobility for centuries and considered a noble breed there.
+Although its lineage can be traced to some ancient dog breeds, it actually finds its resemblance closer to wolves than to other dogs.
+Shih Tzu literally translates to 'little lion,' a name tied to a legendary story: Buddha supposedly owned a small Shih Tzu, and one day, when robbers threatened to rob and murder him, the small dog transformed into a humongous lion to scare them away and protect its owner!

 The resident animal enthusiast at Spot.
 I have a lifetime of pet parent experience.
 If it has fur, feathers, or scales, I’ve probably shared my home with it.
 I aim to be a reliable source, blending experience with a dedication to the well-being of pets.